mulllhausen/software-notes/debian7os-setup.md

     /etc/ssl/private/myhostname.com.key
     /etc/ssl/certs/myhostname.com.crt

-if they do not exist then run through the **set up an ssl certificate** process to generate them.
+if they do not exist then you should run through the **set up an ssl certificate** process to generate them.

 add the following lines to `/etc/dovecot/dovecot.conf`:

     ssl_disable = no
     verbose_ssl = yes
+    ssl_key_file = /etc/ssl/private/myhostname.com.key
     ssl_cert_file = /etc/ssl/certs/myhostname.com.crt
-    ssl_key_file = /etc/ssl/private/myhostname.com.key

 and restart dovecot: